Schlumberger/UOM/README.md

 https://www.energistics.org/energistics-unit-of-measure-standard/
 extended with few extra unit aliases and "unitless" special unit that cannot be converted.

-The units are cases sensitives.
+The units are case sensitives.

 ## Install